-- (1) Bring the truck to a complete stop. - (2) Put the gear selector lever in the NEUTRAL position. - (3) Press the parking brake switch to the LOCK position. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground.
+- (1) Bring the truck to a complete stop. - (2) Put the gear selector lever in the NEUTRAL position. - (3) Apply the parking brake. - (4) Lower the lifting mechanism-carriage and forks or attachment fully to the ground.

 3) IN ADDITION, WHEN LEAVING THE TRUCK UNATTENDED